aridjayarecipes/cutesrecipes.web.app/content/post/2503-recipe-of-quick-cabbage-curry.md

 1. Prepare 1-2 Red chillies dry

 Curried cabbage, seasoned with the pungent flavors of turmeric, mustard, and curry powder, is a View image.
 Curried Cabbage. this link is to an external site that may or may not meet accessibility.
 This Cabbage Curry is a deliciously rich and flavorful vegan dish.
-You'll love the sweet and savory blend of creamy coconut milk, tender cabbage, and fresh herbs.
+You&#39;ll love the sweet and savory blend of creamy coconut milk, tender cabbage, and fresh herbs.

 <!--inarticleads2-->